mhayward-dev/ClassicWoWTalentCalculator/README.md

-# VanillaReborn
+# WoWClassicNews
-Vanilla Reborn
+WoW Classic News

-This is the codebase for my WoW Vanilla fansite.
+This is the codebase for my WoW Classic fansite.

 The project is in-progress...